 Children with vesicoureteral reflux are managed with antibiotics and surveillance with periodic ultrasound and voiding cystogram.
 Children with an obstruction or blockage of the urinary tract may require surgical correction.
 In some babies, the evidence for obstruction is marginal or the degree of blockage is mild.
 In these babies the tests might be repeated after a few months.

 A multicystic dysplastic kidney doesn’t work, but the opposite kidney is usually normal.
 There exists an argument whether a multicystic kidney should be removed or left alone.
-Unless it is causing a problem with breathing creating and if questions exist of tumor or blockage – it is usually left alone in infancy and followed-up with ultrasound at 6 months and a year after.
+Unless it is causing a problem with breathing creating and if questions exist of tumour or blockage – it is usually left alone in infancy and followed-up with ultrasound at 6 months and a year after.

 - BLADDER AUGMENTATION & SUBSTITUTION

-Main Reasons For These Operations
+Main Reasons for These Operations

 In some conditions such as Spina Bifida or posterior urethral valves or bladder exstrophy the bladder becomes very small and holds the urine at high pressures.